-Phase 4: Once children are familiar with both the question and answers, nominate different children (choosing confident ones at first) to take turns each lesson to go over to the window, point to the sky, ask the question themselves and choose other children to respond.
-In this phase, the children are carrying out the learning routine independently without you being involved at all.
+Phase 4: Once children are familiar with the question and answers, nominate different children (choosing confident ones at first) to take turns each lesson to go over to the window, point to the sky, ask the question themselves and choose other children to respond.
+In this phase, the children carry out the learning routine independently without you being involved.

-By evolving the procedure you use for learning routines in this way, you support children’s learning appropriately and give them greater independence and freedom in using language once they are ready to do so.
+By evolving the procedure you use for learning routines, you support children’s learning appropriately and give them greater independence and freedom in using language once they are ready.

 Use learning routines to frame your lessons

 Use opening and closing routines to provide a clear framework and structure to lessons (beginning and end).
-In order to develop children’s metacognitive skills, be sure to also include setting objectives and conducting a learning review.
-However, at the same time, be careful not to spend overlong on opening and closing routines and make sure that the main part of your lesson (the middle) is focussed on active instruction and developing children’s language skills using a range of varied activities.
+To develop children’s metacognitive skills, be sure also to include setting objectives and conducting a learning review.
+However, at the same time, be careful not to spend overlong on opening and closing routines and ensure that the main part of your lesson (the middle) is focused on active instruction and developing children’s language skills using a range of varied activities.

 Remember to do your learning routines